-All regular Employees will be entitled to long service pay of \$20 per month commencing on the first of the month following completion of five (5) years service.
+All regular Employees will be entitled to long service pay of thirty dollars (\$30) per month commencing on the first of the month following completion of five (5) years service.

-Employees with fifteen (15) years service shall receive thirty dollars (\$30) per month, and Employees with twenty-five years of service shall receive forty dollars (\$40) per month.
+Employees with fifteen (15) years service shall receive forty dollars (\$40) per month, and Employees with twenty-five years of service shall receive fifty dollars (\$50) per month.

-- (b) The Employer will retain the right to have any Employee submit themselves to a complete examination by a licensed medical practitioner of the Employee's choice.
+- (h) The Employer will retain the right to have any Employee submit themselves to a complete examination by a licensed medical practitioner of the Employee's choice.
 The Employee will not suffer any wage loss for time taken for such examination.
 The cost of such examination will be borne by the Employer.
-Upon mutual agreement between the Union and the Employer a second medical opinion may be requested. - No Employee shall lose any current existing benefits that are not specifically mentioned in this Agreement.
+Upon mutual agreement between the Union and the Employer a second medical opinion may be requested. - (i) No Employee shall lose any current existing benefits that are not specifically mentioned in this Agreement.